michelleames/Hello_Beautiful/readme.txt

 Every time you log into your WordPress dashboard, you will receive a positive message just below the Hello, Your Name, on your site.

-Version 1.2 includes new text and displays in a new color.
+Version 1.3 includes new text.